gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ```

 ### Conclusion
-- In this section you used the ios_command module to collect and display command output from an IOS device.
+- In this section you used the ios_command module to collect and display a cli command output from an IOS device.
 - Review the section and discuss if you have any questions.

 ### Reference

-> Reference:
-> - this is for future reference only (don't spend time on this now).
 > - Pay attention to sections: parameters and return values.
 > - http://docs.ansible.com/ansible/latest/modules/ios_command_module.html
 > - http://docs.ansible.com/ansible/latest/modules/modules_by_category.html